2sic/2sxc-docs/2sxc Docs Generator/basics/image-resizer/index.md

 It's really easy to use - just add url parameters to the image.
 So instead of `img.jpg` add `img.jpg?w=200` to resize it to 200px width.

+Internally it uses the amazing [ImageResizer.net](https://imageresizing.net/).

+> [!TIP]
+> 2sic 12.04 introduces a helper command [Link.Image(...)](xref:NetCode.DynamicCode.Objects.Link.Image).
+>
+> This can be combined with global image-size settings to create consistent image sizes all across your site.

 The docs here are not ready, but you can find [various examples here](https://2sxc.org/learn-extensions/ImageResizer)